Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 State unemployment taxes

-Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who lost their job through no fault of their own and are actively looking for a new gig.
+Just like FUTA, state unemployment insurance (SUI) taxes are paid by employers as a safety net for people who lost their jobs through no fault of their own and are actively looking for a new gig.

 Nearly every state has a different tax rate, which is usually determined by the type of business you have and your history with unemployment claims.
 Head over to the US Department of Labor’s state law website to learn more about your particular rate.